sirayatech/sirayatech.github.io/docs/portal-site/web-statistic/analytic.md

 sidebar_position: 1
 ---

-# 2.4.1 analytics
+# 2.5.1 Analytics

-Users can view the amount of data used according to the domain
+Users can view the amount of data used according to the domain.
+Depending on the type of service, there will be corresponding charts.

-Depending on the type of service, there will be corresponding charts The data types that can be viewed are:
+The data types that can be viewed are:
-Bandwidth
-Traffic
+Bandwidth,
+Traffic,
-Cache Ratio
+Cache Ratio,
-Request
+Request,
-HTTP Code Status
+HTTP Code Status,
-China Bandwidth
+China Bandwidth,
-Unique Visitors
+Unique Visitors,
-IP

-On the portal, charts can be viewed via an administrator account or a user account

-Filter and view charts
+IP.

-# Step 1:
+# Step 1

+Hover on the "CDN" part and select the service.

 ![Step 1 Image](./img/img1.png)

-# Step 2:
+# Step 2

 ![Step 2 Image](./img/img2.png)

-# Step 3:
+# Step 3

 Select type data you want to view by clicking on the corresponding tab, example: Bandwidth/ Traffic.